-Prior to joining HESI, in 2006 she was an ecological risk assessor at the US EPA’s Office of Pesticide Programs.
+Prior to joining HESI in 2006, Dr. Embry worked as an Ecological Risk Assessor at the US EPA’s Office of Pesticide Programs.
 She has expertise in both human health and ecotoxicology, with an emphasis on integrated approaches and alternative methods.
-Her current project portfolio includes the HESI Bioaccumulation and Animal Alternatives in Environmental Risk Assessment Technical Committees, two of HESI’s projects aimed at improving ecological risk assessment.
-Her work also includes the Risk Assessment in the 21st Century (RISK21) Project, which developed a scientific, transparent, and efficient approach for human health risk assessment, including a web-based tool that has led to outreach and training activities on risk assessment approaches worldwide.
+Her current project portfolio includes the Animal Alternatives in Environmental Risk Assessment Committee and the Development of Methods for a Tiered Approach to Assess Bioaccumulation of Chemicals Committee, two of HESI’s projects aimed at improving ecological risk assessment.
+Dr. Embry’s work also includes the Risk Assessment in the 21st Century (RISK21) Committee, which developed a scientific, transparent, and efficient approach for human health risk assessment, including a web-based tool that has led to outreach and training activities on risk assessment approaches worldwide.
 In addition, she works with HESI staff and partners on project development related to chemical risk assessment issues.

-Dr. Embry is an elected member of the SETAC North America Board of Directors (2014-present), chair of the SETAC Global Partners Advisory Committee, and a member of the SETAC Bioaccumulation and Animal Alternatives Advisory Group Steering Teams.
-She is a full member of the Society of Toxicology and a member of the Risk Assessment and Mixtures Specialty Sections.
-She was a member of the ECETOC Task Force on Information to be Considered in a Weight-of-Evidence-Based PBT/vPvB Assessment of Chemicals (Annex XIII of REACH) in 2013 – 2014.
-She is a steering team member of the SETAC Adverse Outcome Pathway (AOP) Pellston Workshop (Spring 2017).
-Dr. Embry is also one of the founding partners on the ‘eco data hub’ initiative, started in Fall 2016.
+Dr. Embry is an elected member of the SETAC North America Board of Directors (2014 to present), chair of the SETAC Global Partners Advisory Committee, and a member of the SETAC Bioaccumulation and Animal Alternatives Advisory Group Steering Teams.
+She is a full member of the Society of Toxicology (SOT) and a member of the SOT Risk Assessment and Mixtures Specialty Sections.
+She was a member of the ECETOC Task Force on Information to be Considered in a Weight-of-Evidence-Based PBT/vPvB Assessment of Chemicals (Annex XIII of REACH) in 2013 to 2014 and was a steering team member of the SETAC Adverse Outcome Pathway (AOP) Pellston Workshop (Spring 2017).
+Dr. Embry is also one of the founding partners on the “eco data hub” initiative, started in Fall 2016.

 Senior Scientific Program Managercchen@hesiglobal.org

-Connie received her B.S. in Psychobiology from UCLA in 2001, and her Master in Public Health in 2003 and Ph.D. in environmental health sciences, with a focus on molecular epidemiology and biostatistics, in 2007 from the University of California, Berkeley School of Public Health.
-As a Scientific Program Manager at HESI, Connie manages the committees on Developmental and Reproductive Toxicology (DART) and Imaging for Translational Safety Assessment.
-Prior to joining HESI, Connie worked as a Health Scientist at ChemRisk, LLC in California providing expertise to clients from the public and private sectors on toxicology and epidemiology; exposure, risk assessment, and industrial hygiene; and consumer product risk assessments.
+Connie Chen received her BS in Psychobiology from UCLA in 2001.
+She also received her Master of Public Health in 2003 and her PhD in Environmental Health Sciences with a focus on Molecular Epidemiology and Biostatistics in 2007 from the University of California, Berkeley School of Public Health.
+As a Senior Scientific Program Manager at HESI, Dr. Chen manages the Developmental and Reproductive Toxicology (DART) Committee.
+Prior to joining HESI, Dr. Chen worked as a Health Scientist at ChemRisk, LLC in California, providing expertise to clients from the public and private sectors on toxicology and epidemiology, exposure, risk assessment, industrial hygiene, and consumer product risk assessment.

 Senior Scientific Program Managersdeglin@hesiglobal.org